Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Related work

 \subsection{Benchmarking continual learning}

 Established continual learning benchmarks primarily involve splitting existing computer vision datasets into discrete, non-overlapping segments to study continual supervised classification.
 Notable examples in this domain include split MNIST \citep{zenke_continual_2017}, split CIFAR \citep{zenke_continual_2017}, and split MiniImageNet \citep{chaudhry_tiny_2019,Aljundi19Online}, along with their augmented counterparts, such as rotated MNIST \citep{lopez-paz_gradient_2017}, and permuted MNIST \citep{kirkpatrick_overcoming_2017}.
-More recently, contributions from \citet{lomonaco_core50_2017}, \citet{verwimp2023clad} and \citet{Roady_2020_Stream51} have enriched the field with dataset designed specifically for continual learning, such as CORe50, CLAD, and Stream-51, which comprise temporally correlated images with diverse backgrounds and environments.
+Contributions from \citet{lomonaco_core50_2017}, \citet{verwimp2023clad} and \citet{Roady_2020_Stream51} have enriched the field with dataset designed specifically for continual learning, such as CORe50, CLAD, and Stream-51, which comprise temporally correlated images with diverse backgrounds and environments.
+More recently, \cite{lesort2023challenging} showed how scaling up continual learning benchmarks can reveal new insights about knowledge accumulation and catastrophic forgetting.
+Similar to \acrshort{ids}, their experimentation framework offers the capability to create any number of tasks, although in contrast to our procedural approach, they construct the tasks by randomly recombining a finite set of classes from an existing dataset to investigate the effect of data reocurrence.